Cheeza42/Rolling_project_part_2/README.md

   aws-flask

 ## Access the Application
-## Open your browser and go to:
+Open your browser at:

 http://localhost:5001/

-You should see an HTML page with tables listing your AWS resources.
+You will see an HTML page displaying your AWS resources.

-To stop the Container
+## Stop the Container
-When finished, stop and remove the container:

 docker stop aws-flask
 docker rm aws-flask